pompeybug/website/src/content/articles/2008-09-27-pcf-meeting-27-september-2008.md

     - open-meeting
 date: 2008-09-27
 todo:
-  - We'd like to locate a copy of the minutes from this meeting - if you have a copy, please let us know.
+  - ...seeking a copy of the minutes from this meeting - if you have a copy, please let us know.
 ---

 The September meeting of the Cycle Forum was a lively and well attended event.